 Then Hezekiah wept bitterly.

-4 Then the Word of the Lord came to Isaiah, saying, 5 “Go, and tell Hezekiah, ‘The Lord, the God of David your father, says, “I have heard your prayer.
+4 Then the Word of the Lord came to Isaiah, saying, 5 “Go, and tell Hezekiah that this is what the Lord, the God of David your father, says: “I have heard your prayer.
 I have seen your tears.
 I will add fifteen years to your life.
 6 I will deliver you and this city from the hand of the king of Assyria, and I will defend this city.
 7 This shall be the sign to you from the Lord, that the Lord will do this thing that he has spoken.
-8 I will cause the shadow on the sundial, which has gone down on the sundial of Ahaz, to return back ten steps.” ’ ” So the sun returned ten steps on the sundial on which it had gone down.
+8 I will cause the shadow on the sundial, which has gone down on the sundial of Ahaz, to return back ten steps.’ ” So the sun returned ten steps on the sundial on which it had gone down.

 Hezekiah’s Song of Thanksgiving

 9 The writing of Hezekiah king of Judah, when he had been sick and had recovered from his sickness.

 10 I said, “In the middle of my life

 I am going into the gates of the grave.